 It is a shame that more people don't travel to the city of Lawrence to sample some of their many great restaurants.
-Such places as Tacos Lupita, Salvatore's, and Tripoli Bakery are just a few spots that are certainly worth the 35-minute drive from downtown Boston.
-And perhaps the best of all of the restaurants in Lawrence--Cafe Azteca--is not only the best Mexican restaurant in the Merrimack Valley, but also one of the best in the entire Boston area and the rest of Eastern Massachusetts.
+Such places as Tacos Lupita, Salvatore's, and Tripoli Bakery are just a few spots that are certainly worth the 35-minute drive from downtown Boston (on a day with little traffic, that is).
+And one of the best of all of the restaurants in Lawrence--Cafe Azteca--is not only among the best Mexican restaurants in the Merrimack Valley, but also up there among the best in the entire Boston area and the rest of Eastern Massachusetts.

 Cafe Azteca, which is located in the center of Lawrence (across from the common), does not look like much from the outside; indeed, it looks like a tiny takeout joint with perhaps one small room inside.
 But this is deceiving, as Cafe Azteca actually has three rooms, with a particularly striking dining room way in the back, complete with colorful wall murals that add a feel of authenticity to this restaurant.